stm32duino/Arduino_Core_STM32/README.md

 MCCI and MCCI Catena are registered trademarks of MCCI Corporation.
 ChaeHee Won, Sungjoon Park, and Terry Moore of MCCI maintain this BSP.

 LoRa is a registered trademark of the LoRa Alliance.
-LoRaWAN is a trademark of the LoRa Alliance.
+LoRaWAN is a registered trademark of the LoRa Alliance.

 All other trademarks are the property of their respective owners.

-## Support Open-Source Software, Hardware, and Community IoT!
+## Support Open-Source Software, Hardware, and Community IoT

 Everyone at MCCI invests time and resources providing this open-source code and open-source hardware.
 MCCI is also the principal corporate sponsor of [The Things Network New York](https://thethings.nyc) and [Ithaca](https://ttni.tech).
 Please support our work by purchasing products from MCCI!
 Visit our on-line store at [store.mcci.com](https://store.mcci.com).